Micro-STAMP/microstamp/README.md

 ### Step 8: Run the microstamp-step3 microservice

+Open a new terminal window to execute the microstamp-step3 microservice.

 <figure>
   <img src="assets/images/console-output-after-running-microstamp-step3.png" alt="Running the service registry">
 	<figcaption>Figure: Running the microstamp-step3 microservice.</figcaption>
 </figure>

 ### Step 9: Run the microstamp-ui microservice

+Open a new terminal window to execute the microstamp-ui microservice.

 <figure>
   <img src="assets/images/console-output-after-running-microstamp-ui.png" alt="Running the service registry">